anuragkapur/anuragkapur.github.io/blog/engineering/_posts/2020-04-25-machine-learning-reference-guide.md

 Example: K-NN is non-parametric classifier.
 Linear and Logistic regression are examples of parametric models.

-Ref:
+### References
-  * Sec 1.4.1 Machine Learning A Probabilistic Perspective, Kevin P. Murphy
+1. Sec 1.4.1 Machine Learning A Probabilistic Perspective, Kevin P. Murphy

 ## Generative and Discriminative Learning
 Generative classifiers learn a model of joint probability $$ p(x, y) $$, of the inputs x and the label y, and make their